Quarantine Guidance: What to do if you were exposed to someone with the novel coronavirus (COVID-19)

 What should I do if I am a close contact to someone with COVID-19 and get sick?

-If you get sick with fever, cough, shortness of breath or difficulty breathing, chills, muscle pain, headache, sore throat, new loss of taste or smell (even if your symptoms are very mild), you must stay at home and away from other people.
+If you develop symptoms of COVID-19 (even if your symptoms are very mild), you must stay at home and away from other people.

 - Call 911 immediately if you believe you are experiencing a medical emergency.
 You must inform 911 that you may be sick with COVID-19 and wear a face covering.